dcqueiroga/twitter-stream-redpanda/README.md

     ...
 ```

-The next step is develop the class that will fetch data from Twitter:
+The next step is create <b>TwitterProducer.java</b> to fetch data from Twitter:

 ```java
 @Slf4j